 But instead he died, leaving a widow and only a single child (that we know of).
 What happened to the newborn infant between that date and his own marriage in 1862, (when by coincidence, aged 24, he was same age as his father had been when he died) is a void.

-Mrs Sarah Murrells may have remarried in 1839, — to a Milkman widower in Cambridgeshire no less! — but there are discrepancies in the record — there is no trace of the younger William Murrells at her new home in the university city of Cambridge and this person died there in 1855 aged 57.
-This would imply that she was nearly twenty years older than her first husband — yet this would fit with what little we do know about the former Miss Sarah Dike.
+Mrs Sarah Murrells may have remarried in 1839, — to a Milkman widower in Cambridgeshire no less! — but there are discrepancies in the record — there is no trace of the younger William Murrells at her new home in the university city of Cambridge and she died there in 1855 aged 57.
+This would imply that she was nearly twenty years older than her first husband — but this would fit with what little we might deduce about the former Miss Sarah Dike.

-A few months after her marriage to William (the apprentice saddler), a young man whose mother was a friend, came to her early in the evening with the story that his father had just been arrested.
-Frederick Muffett wished to borrow a shawl for his mother so she could visit his father in gaol.
-This she granted him but after he departed, she found that her husband’s pocket watch and chain and a house-key was missing.
+A few months after her marriage to William (the apprentice saddler) — a young man named Muffett, whose mother had been a friend, came to her early in the evening with the story that his father had just been arrested.
+Frederick Muffett wished to borrow a shawl so his mother could visit his father in gaol.
+This Mrs Murrells granted him, but after he departed, she found that her husband’s pocket watch and chain and a house-key were now missing.
 She immediately went down stairs and told her husband what had occurred.

-That fact is not the interesting part of this discovery.
-Muffett does not seem to have been sent to Australia and there was to be no astounding crossing of paths with the family of the man whom he wronged.
-What is tantalising is the line the defence questioning took with Mrs Sarah Murrells.
-Her replies are given in full, but it feels like more than half of the questions asked have not been recorded in full.
-It’s almost as if someone’s reputation was being questioned, and not the someone who was on trial or then in the witness stand.
-It’s almost as if the defence was daring the judge not to go down a particular path less someone very powerful would be annoyed.
-If they were doing this — it didn’t work.
+What is tantalising instead, is the line the defence questioning took with Mrs Sarah Murrells at Murfett’s trial.
+Her replies are given in full, but it feels like more than half of the questions asked have not been accurately reported.
+It’s almost as if someone’s reputation was being questioned, and that it was not the someone who was on trial, or even present in court that day.
+It’s almost as if the defence was daring the judge not to go down a particular path, lest someone very powerful got be annoyed… If that was the tactic — it didn’t work.
 The powers-that-be merely withheld certain statements from the trial transcript records and it wouldn’t surprise me to find out that he got a harsher sentence for his defence daring to follow this line of enquiry.

 What I want to know is WHO was Colonel Nicholson?
 WHY did Colonel Nicholson have REASONS for wanting Sarah Dike to marry William Murrells?
 What possible relevance could this have to a pretty straightforward account of theft by another party entirely?